HadiJahanshahi/nTreeClus/README.md

 ```
 ### Inputs
 * **sequences**: a list of sequences to be clustered
-* **n**: "the window length" or "n" in nTreecluss.
+* **n**: "the window length" or "n" in nTreeclus.
 You may provide it or it will be calculated automatically if no input has been suggested.
 Currently, the default value of "the square root of average sequences' lengths" is taken.
 * **method**:

     **DT**: Decision Tree